• Home

 • NASB Legislation Committee Meeting /Legislative Issues Conference: late January

-• NASB Legislation Committee Meeting: July
+• NASB Legislation Committee Meeting: July/August

 • NASB Legislation Committee Meeting/Delegate Assembly: November